Colonial Pipeline gas shortages widen: State-by-State breakdown

 Alabama

-In Alabama, the latest Gasbuddy estimates show 0.5% of the state's stations are without gasoline and 0.2% are without diesel.
+In Alabama, the latest Gasbuddy estimates show 0.5% of the state's stations are without gasoline.
 Tuesday's average gas price in Alabama stood at $2.72 per gallon, according to AAA.